blacksmith-community/blacksmith-boshrelease/README.md

 ### broker.port: 3000

 The port to bind on and listen for HTTP traffic.
 Defaults to 3000.
-Note that this BOSH release does not currently support TLS, so setting the port to 443 is probably a bad idea.

 ### bosh.address: _https://x.x.x.x:25555_